 STRATA

-If you've flown United Airlines to the George Bush Intercontinental Airport on your way to The Woodlands, you may have passed by this distinct art element.
-Located on the ground level of the connector walkway from the A/B garage and Terminal B, this 8-foot tall and 73-foot wide mural celebrates Houston's bayou system and its natural beauty.
-The serpentine wall and 5 adjacent columns echo the bayou theme as you walk to and from the terminal.
-One and a half million pieces of glass were used in the year-long process of creating this piece, with the work of four full-time artisans.
-You'll notice 40 cast bronze native creatures inserted throughout the floor as you walk by.
-It's understandable that most airport visits are traditionally rushed as you hurry to board a flight or reach your final destination, but take a moment to enjoy this massive art piece.
+If you've flown United Airlines to the George Bush Intercontinental Airport on your way to The Woodlands, you may have passed by this distinctive art element.
+Located on the ground level of the walkway from the A/B garage and Terminal B, this 8-foot-tall and 73-foot-wide serpentine wall (and five adjacent columns!) celebrates the natural beauty of Houston's bayou system.
+One and a half million pieces of glass were used in its creation, which took one year and four full-time artisans to complete.
+There are also 40 native animals cast in bronze throughout this museum-like exhibit.
+While you may be in a hurry to board your flight or reach your final destination, pause for a moment to take in this vast and breathtaking landscape.

-Whether you are an expert in the arts or a child playing and just attempting to find a hidden object within the mosaics, it's safe to say we can all appreciate the beauty that Dixie has added to the area with her remarkable artistic skills.
-Dixie Friend Gay has placed her mark on The Woodlands with these larger-than-life mosaic art pieces.
+Whether you are an expert in the arts or a child on a scavenger hunt, it's safe to say we can all appreciate the beauty that Dixie Friend Gay brings to The Woodlands.
+For more about the artist or to explore her work beyond The Woodlands, please visit her website.